SUBJECT: Amendment of Water Quality Enforcement Policy

 C. Failure to have permits available during an inspection.

-D. Inadvertent violations of insignificant administrative provisions that do not involve a discharge of waste or a threat thereof.
+D. Other minor violations of permit conditions that require a specified action but do not involve a discharge of waste.

-E. Violations that result in an insignificant discharge of waste or a threat thereof; provided, however, there is no significant threat to human health, safety, welfare or the environment and provided further that such violations do not violate any other order or prohibition issued by the State or Regional Boards.
+E. Other minor permit violations that do not represent a significant threat to the environment provided such violations do not violate any other order or prohibition issued by the State or Regional Boards.
 Significant threat means the threat of or an actual change in water quality that could result in a violation of water quality objectives or a condition of pollution or nuisance.